openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/detection/roi-align-rotated-14.rst

 * *spatial_scale*

   * **Description**: *spatial_scale* is a multiplicative spatial scale factor to that is applied to the ROI box(height, weight and center vector) before pooling.
+   WARNING!
+   Spatial scale is also applied to the center point of the ROI box.
+It means that scaling does not only change the size of the ROI box, but also its position.
+   For example, if the spatial scale is 2.0, ROI box center is [0.5, 0.5], box width is 1.0 and box height is 1.0, then after scaling the ROI box center will be [1.0, 1.0], box width will be 2.0 and box height will be 2.0.
   * **Range of values**: a positive floating-point number
   * **Type**: ``float``
   * **Required**: *yes*